lyi3/TidyDataProject/CodeBook.md

-The data used is from Human Activity Recognition Using Smartphones Data Set.
+This is Human Activity Recognition Using Smartphones Data Set.

 Souce: